Nobel Prize-winning physicist Leon Lederman dies at 96

-BOISE, Idaho (AP) — Leon Lederman, an experimental physicist who won a Nobel Prize in physics for his work on subatomic particles and coined the phrase “God particle,” has died.
-He was 96.
+BOISE, Idaho (AP) — Leon Lederman, an experimental physicist who won a Nobel Prize in physics for his work on subatomic particles and coined the phrase “God particle,” died Wednesday at 96.

-Ellen Carr Lederman, his wife of 37 years, said her husband died Wednesday at a nursing home in the Idaho town of Rexburg.

 Lederman directed the Fermi National Accelerator Laboratory near Chicago from 1978 to 1989.

 He’s described as a giant in his field who also had a passion for sharing science, resulting in his book, “The God Particle.”

-The title refers to a subatomic particle long theorized until a powerful particle collider confirmed its existence.
+The title refers to a subatomic particle called the Higgs boson, long theorized until a powerful European particle collider confirmed its existence.

 Most Read Nation & World Stories